kcrary/istari/docs/primitive-tactics.md

       val setEbindSub : ebind -> sub -> term -> bool

   The `unify` operation adds a constraint to the queue, and `solve` attempts to solve all constraints in the queue.
 The `unify1` solves one constraint (plus any others that were previously queued).
+  Calling `setEbindSub e s m` attemps to assign to `e` in order to make `e[s]` equal to `m`, and returns true if it succeeded.